 Happily, there are plenty of great venues in South Bank to catch all the action live on the big screen.

-Sports shown: Premier League, EFL, Champions League, Formula 1, international cricket, rugby, golf and football
+SPORTS SHOWN: FIFA World Cup, Premier League, EFL, Champions League, Formula 1, international cricket, rugby, golf and football

 Where better to find a spot to cheer on your team than at the biggest bar in the UK?!
-BrewDog Waterloo is massive, boasting a whopping 17 different TV screens.
-Despite the size of the place, it is still worth booking ahead to secure a table on big match days.
+BrewDog Waterloo is massive, boasting a whopping 22 (!) different TV screens.
+Despite the size of the place, it is still worth booking ahead to secure a table on the biggest match days.
+BrewDog Waterloo is the central London hub for Sky Sports and TNT screenings, meaning that if there's a big sporting clash happening - chances are they'll have a TV showing it.
+Check out the latest screening schedules here.

-Sports shown: NFL, NBA, MLB, NHL, MLS
+SPORTS SHOWN: FIFA World Cup, NFL, NBA, MLB, NHL, MLS

 Enjoy the relaxed vibe and frank and friendly service of this classic Philly dive bar, located inside one of the arches in the Leake Street graffiti tunnel.
 Super popular with American expats, they serve an all-American menu of beers, wings, cheesesteaks and sport.
 A dozen screens scattered across the venue show all the biggest sports live from the US – especially NFL, college football, basketball and baseball.
 And yes, that means they open late for those red-eye matches too!